 Monday-Thursday: 8 a.m.–5 p.m., Friday: 8 a.m.–1 p.m.

-Dr. Griffin specializes in tummy tuck at his Nashville, Tennessee, practice for women and men who want the smooth, firm abdomens associated with fitness and vitality.
+Dr. Griffin specializes in tummy tuck at his medical practice in Nashville for women and men who want the smooth, firm abdomens associated with fitness and vitality.
 Diet and exercise can help with weight loss and overall health, but sometimes they cannot restore a slim, youthful midsection.
 This is especially true for individuals who have lost a great deal of weight, or women who have had children.
 This customizable procedure—also called abdominoplasty–reduces excess skin, tightens separated muscles, and removes some residual fat for an attractive, toned abdomen that harmonizes with your natural contours.

 How Can a Tummy Tuck Help?

-Tummy tuck is a popular surgical procedure that can be adjusted to meet the needs of a variety of patients.
+A tummy tuck is a popular surgical procedure that can be adjusted to meet the needs of a variety of patients.
 Generally speaking, tummy tuck works well for treating the following concerns:

 - Stretched, sagging abdominal skin